 “To Å,” I replied.
 It was in the opposite direction.

 The ferry docked in the village of Moskenes in Lofoten.
 We exchanged contacts and I parted ways with Allison there.
-She turned right in the direction of Munkebu, while I continued to the left, past the village of Sørvågen, towards the even smaller Tind, and ultimately to Å, an obscure fishing hamlet at the end of road—and the world.
+She turned right in the direction of Munkebu, while I continued to the left, past the village of Sørvågen, toward the even smaller Tind, and ultimately to Å, an obscure fishing hamlet at the end of road—and the world.

 Here was the bridge between civilization and absolute wilderness, where, despite a bare and bountyless landscape, humanity persevered.

 I want to say that it was instinct which pulled me to this place, a subconscious longing to reconnect with some primordial beast dwelling inside of me.
 I felt an old blood surface, yearning to run and shout and swim, to abide by nobody’s rules and to be free from perception and judgement.
 It was the same longing that first brought me to Norway a decade ago.
 I was freshly out of high school, and my feet couldn’t carry me far enough from home.
 I wanted to fling myself somewhere distant, to lose track of everything completely.
 Europe was the Old Continent, but it was to be my New World.
 I wanted to give myself a chance to become somebody who I was happy with, and I didn’t think that I could do it in California.
 So, life for me began again at eighteen in a little Norwegian town called Horten by the Oslofjord.